php-fig/fig-standards/bylaws/004-psr-workflow.md

 Interested parties may discuss a possible proposal, including possible implementations, by whatever means they feel is appropriate.
-That includes informal discussion on the PHP-FIG mailing list or IRC channel of whether or not the idea has merit and is within the scope of PHP-FIG's goals.
+That includes informal discussion on the PHP-FIG Mailing List or IRC channel of whether or not the idea has merit and is within the scope of PHP-FIG's goals.

 Once those parties have determined to move forward, they must select an Editor and prepare a proposal